sander-ali/sander-ali.github.io/_projects/2025-02-23-Daily_AI_News.md

 Quantization-Aware Training (QAT) simulates low-precision operations during training to allow loss-less quantization afterwards for smaller, faster models while maintaining accuracy.
 We applied QAT on ~5,000 steps using probabilities from the non-quantized checkpoint as targets. 🎯

-Official QAT checkpoints for all Gemma 3 sizes are now available on Hugging Face, Kaggle and directly runnable with Ollama or llama.cpp: 🤗 https://huggingface.co/collections/google/gemma-3-qat-67ee61ccacbf2be4195c265b
+Official QAT checkpoints for all Gemma 3 sizes are now available on Hugging Face, Kaggle and directly runnable with Ollama or llama.cpp 🤗

+https://huggingface.co/collections/google/gemma-3-qat-67ee61ccacbf2be4195c265b

 Ollama command, remove the ():